Traditional Chatbot vs LLM: The Differences That Actually Matter

 Can the LLM make up responses?

 Yes, and it’s the main risk.
 Hallucinations occur when the model generates text that sounds plausible but doesn’t correspond to reality.
-The way to mitigate it is to be explicit in the system prompt about what data the model can and can’t provide.
+The way to mitigate it is to be explicit in the system prompt about what data the model can and cannot provide.
 If you need real accuracy, you have to connect the chatbot to external data sources instead of relying on what the model remembers from its training.

 Can I use both approaches together?